Responsible Conduct of Research (RCR)

 Every National Research Service Award (NRSA) and Career Award (K award) trainee must receive instruction in the responsible conduct of research.
 Each training grant application must include a description of the plan to provide trainees with formal and informal instruction on scientific integrity and ethical principles in research.
 Plans for instruction in the responsible conduct of research must address the subject matter, format, degree of faculty participation, trainee attendance, and the frequency of instruction.
 The plans should be developed to meet the specific needs of the trainees.
 Refer to RCR Guidance and Programs at Yale and External RCR Resources sections above for assistance in understanding the requirements and elements of RCR education and developing an RCR education plan.

-Progress reports on competing and non-competing application must include a Postdoctoral Researcher Mentoring Plan.
+Progress reports on competing and non-competing applications must include a Postdoctoral Researcher Mentoring Plan.
 The Department Business Office is responsible for working with the PIs and trainees to document compliance with RCR training requirements for specific awards.
 The NIH discusses mentoring plans on their website.